Five-year funding confirmed for Catapult network

 “By one estimate the low carbon economy in Britain could grow at 11% a year to 2030, four times faster than the rest of the economy, and deliver as much as £170 billion in exports.

-“Digitalisation and decarbonisation is transforming the UK’s energy system, with emerging digital enablers – including artificial intelligence, big data, internet of things sensing and machine learning – [are expected to] playing a growing [central] role in driving innovation and economic growth, empowering the UK to gain a competitive edge in global markets and deliver affordable energy bills to UK consumers and industry.
+“Digitalisation and decarbonisation are transforming the UK’s energy system, with emerging digital enablers – including artificial intelligence, big data, internet of things sensing and machine learning – [are expected to] playing a growing [central] role in driving innovation and economic growth, empowering the UK to gain a competitive edge in global markets and deliver affordable energy bills to UK consumers and industry.

 “Energy Systems Catapult wants to help the UK energy sector overcome current barriers blocking innovation, unleashing new the products, services and value chains that open new markets in the energy system to capture the growth opportunity recognised in the UK Industrial Strategy.”